-Rainbows are an arc of color that appears in the sky after certain weather conditions.
-Water in the air acts as a prism, splitting sunlight into its component colors and reflecting those colors back to the viewer.
-Humans perceive seven distinct colors in every rainbow, although sometimes it is hard to see all of the colors at once when viewing an actual rainbow.
-Colors in the rainbow always appear in the same order: Red, Orange, Yellow, Green, Blue, Indigo, and Violet.
-See each below.
+Raindrops in the air act as a prism, bending and splitting sunlight into its component colors and reflecting them back to the viewer.
+Humans perceive seven distinct colors in every rainbow although sometimes it is hard to spot all at once.
+Read on to learn why:

 Fade to Orange

 Orange is the second color of the rainbow, always appearing next to red.
 It is sometimes difficult to discern the orange in a rainbow because it blends in so much with the red.
 Many times it looks like the red in the rainbow simply fades off.

 Yellow is the third color and a very prominent one in most rainbows.
 It tends to stand out and is usually visible, although in light-colored rainbows or in rainbows that appear next to a particularly bright sunny sky, it can fade away.

 Green can be found in every rainbow next to yellow.
 It is difficult to see if the rainbow is against a bright blue sky.
 Green tends to stand out because it is the first cool color of the spectrum, meaning it contrasts with the warm colors (red, orange and yellow).

 Blue is the fifth color of the rainbow and one that can easily go unnoticed because most of the times it blends in with the blue in the sky.
 This color is more easily seen in rainbows that appear when the sky is gray.

 Indigo is the second to last color of the rainbow and is an intermediate wavelength between the two colors on either side of it.
 Indigo is one of the most easily forgotten colors of the rainbow because it is often unseen by the human eye when looking at a natural rainbow.